 Taking care of your clothing is key to maintaining a stylish wardrobe.
 Delicate fabrics such as cashmere can be hand washed in cool water with a gentle laundry soap and then laid flat to dry.
 You can speed up the drying process by laying a towel underneath the garment.

 Wool or leather should be brought to a professional service.
 Wool can be dry cleaned, but genuine leather can lose natural oils and get damaged when it's exposed to any heat.
 To keep your leather apparel looking its best, talk to your trusted cleaner, who can connect you with a quality specialty service in town.
-Refer to our guide on fall fabrics for more details on caring for seasonal clothing.

 Store your summer favorites for the next season